Financial Statements And Related Announcement - Full Yearly Results

 Revenue

-Revenue decreased by 4.5% or S$1.3 million from S$28.9 million in 2H2022 to S$27.6 million in 2H2023, comprising a 4.7% decline in revenue contributed by the banking business unit ("Banking revenue"), from S$26.7 million in 2H2022 to S$25.4 million in 2H2023.
-The decrease in Banking revenue was mainly due to a 12.0% decrease in new samples processed and stored from 10,000 in 2H2022 to 8,800 in 2H2023, largely based on contributions by Singapore, India and Indonesia.
+Revenue decreased by 32.0% or S$8.8 million from S$27.4 million in 2H2023 to S$18.7 million in 2H2024, comprising a 33.7% decline in revenue contributed by the banking business unit ("Banking revenue"), from S$25.3 million in 2H2023 to S$16.7 million in 2H2024.
+The decrease in Banking revenue was mainly due to a 25.0% decrease in new samples processed and stored from 8,800 in 2H2023 to 6,600 in 2H2024, largely attributed to Singapore and India.
+The decrease is also due to the additional financial impact of the Refund/Waiver for High-Risk Tanks of S$0.7 million recorded in 2H2024.
+The decrease was partially offset by an increase in new samples processed in Hong Kong.

 Gross profit and gross profit margin